OmahaGirlsWhoCode/t-h-inker/README.md

 #Coding
 The complete configuration file is needed to create a cordova app.
 HTML, CSS, and JS files should go inside the www folder.

+Clone this repository into cloud9.

+Make sure you work off of branches.